adammcdonagh/open-task-framework/README.md

 - Remote handler for executing commands on Windows machines using WinRM protocol

 ## Developing your own addon/plugin

+> For a full developer reference including package layout, abstract method signatures, schema discovery, and a worked example, see [docs/addons.md](docs/addons.md).

 When using external libraries, be sure to add `opentaskpy.otflogging.set_log_file("<PACKAGE>")` somewhere to ensure that any additional logs from the 3rd party library make their way into the OTF logs.